 Who doesn’t love a great view?
 Unfortunately they’re not always easy to come by.
-That’s why, when designing a garden, I always look beyond the fixed borders of the space and if I see something great, I borrow the view.
+That’s why, when designing a garden, I look beyond the borders of the space.
+And if I see something great, I borrow the view.

-The Asian concept of shakkei, or integrating a distant landscape into a garden composition, has been practiced for centuries.
-Also known as ‘borrowed scenery’, it can include virtually anything that is not physically located on-site.
-In my work, this often means taking advantage of surrounding woodlands and fields, or even a solitary tree, to naturally pull the eye towards the horizon and expand the view.
+The Asian concept of shakkei, or incorporating a distant landscape into a garden composition, has been practiced for centuries.
+Also known as ‘borrowed scenery’, it can include anything that is not actually on-site.
+In the case of my work, this often means using surrounding woodlands, neighboring fields, or even a lone tree.
+These natural features help pull the eye towards the horizon.
+At the same time, they expand the view.

 View across fields bordering the Jardin d’Eyrignac